simulatedScience/battle_builder_game_concept/src/README.md

 ## Strategies
 We want to balance three strategies:
-- Offense: High ATK, low DEF
+- Offense: High ATK, low DEF, low HP, low REV
-- Defense: High DEF, low ATK
+- Balanced: Moderate ATK, DEF, HP, REV
-- Balanced: Moderate ATK and DEF
+- Defense: High DEF, low ATK, high HP, high REV

--
+SPD is independent of these strategies to increase strategy diversity.
+For example a fast tank may have different strengths and weaknesses than a slow tank.
+This will need balancing later, once specific cards are created.